JohnathonKoster/brackets-spellcheck-dictionaries/readme.md

 # Linguistics Dictionary

+> **Important Installation Notes**: Simply copy and paste the entire `stillat.linguistics-dictionary` directory into Bracket's user extensions folder.
+The spellchecker requires that specific path.
+If the spellchecker is not finding your dictionaries, it is most likely the path name being incorrect.

 The Linguistics Dictionary extension contains the dictionaries required for the main Adobe Brackets spell checker  extension (which can be found at https://github.com/JohnathonKoster/brackets-spellcheck).
 The extension is separated into various different parts, based on how each part is expected to be used; there are four main directories to the Dictionary extension:

 * `natural-languages` - This directory is used to store natural language dictionaries.
 For example, this directory would contain an English dictionary, and any variations or dialects.